 The scheme commenced on 1 January 2021.
 We administer the scheme under the Payment Times Reporting Act 2020, Payment Times Reporting Rules 2020 and the Payment Times Reporting (Form and Manner for Giving Report) Instrument 2021.

 Guidance to understand the scheme

-This website provides information about the Payment Times Reporting Scheme.
-It provides practical guidance to help you understand:
+This website provides information about the Payment Times Reporting Scheme including:

 - reporting requirements